-Part B requires all applications to be net zero with regards to the energy required to operate the building.
-To achieve this, it is recommended that developments are energy efficient as possible and use onsite renewable generation to supply the remaining energy needs.
-If not technically possible to deliver the above requirements, then an offsetting through a financial contribution will be sought.
+Part B requires all applications to be net zero from 2027 with regards to the energy required to operate the building.
+To achieve this, it is recommended that developments are as energy efficient as possible and use onsite renewable generation to supply the remaining energy needs (both pre-and post the 2027 transition).
+If not technically possible to deliver the above requirements, then an offsetting through a financial contribution will be sought (from 2027).